 Value and Duration:

-The expendable funds will provide up to three (3) $10,000 awards for the 2023-2024 academic year.
-Funding for the award will be made available to eligible students in the Fall/Winter terms.
+The expendable funds will provide up to three (3) $10,000 awards for the 2024-2025 academic year.
+Funding for the award will be made available to eligible students in the Fall/Winter/Spring terms.

 - Candidates who are Canadian citizens, landed immigrants/permanent residents or protected persons who have been issued a Protected Persons Status Document (PPSD) and have been accepted to the Ted Rogers MBA Full-Time or Flex Full-Time MBA Program.

 - Candidates who self-identify as Black.

-- Provide a 500-word statement outlining leadership and community involvement, demonstrating the financial impact of the award.
+- Provide a 500-word statement outlining your leadership and community involvement, demonstrating the financial impact of the award.

 - Sign-off on declaration

 How to apply:

-- Once a student has been accepted into the MBA program, they need to complete the (PDF file) Ted Rogers MBA Black Graduate Leadership Awards form which includes their 500-word statement, budget form and declaration.
+- Once a student has been accepted into the MBA program, they need to complete the (PDF file) Ted Rogers MBA Black Graduate Leadership Awards form (opens in new window) which includes their 500-word statement, and declaration.

 - Students would then scan and send this form to email@example.com using the subject line “Ted Rogers MBA Black Graduate Leadership Award” by the March 1, 2024 first consideration date.
 Award applications will be reviewed on an ongoing basis past the first consideration deadline based on funding availability.